 Spot treatment works best when you catch the problem early and in one place.
 These three products cover the main situations you are likely to face.

 Use Termidor Foam for hidden wall void infestations where you need more than contact kill.
+You can also check Termidor Foam on DoMyOwn if you prefer a specialty pest-control retailer.
 Choose Spectracide Terminate Foam for accessible DIY jobs at a practical price.
 Go with TERRO Termite Killer Aerosol when you need a fast, simple surface treatment.

 The rule is simple: match the product to the actual problem.
 If termites are inside a wall, foam goes into the wall.
-If they are on a surface, an aerosol is enough.
-And if the infestation is beyond what spot treatment can handle — calling a professional is not a failure.
+If they are on a surface, an aerosol may be enough.
+And if the infestation is beyond what spot treatment can handle, calling a professional is not a failure.
 It is just the right call.

 Check price on Amazon